isomerpages/mlaw-corp/_covid19/03-Cap-on-late-payment-interest-charges.md

 The cap on late payment interest or charges does not apply to SME secured loans and hire purchase agreements / conditional sales agreements granted by banks and finance companies.
 Please see the FAQ below for further details.

 <b><u>How the relief works</u></b>
-Once the Notification for Relief is served, all late payment interest and charges that are chargeable on arrears that accrued between 1 February and 19 October 2020, will be capped at an amount equal to 5% per annum of simple interest on the arrears.
+<br>Once the Notification for Relief is served, all late payment interest and charges that are chargeable on arrears that accrued between 1 February and 19 October 2020, will be capped at an amount equal to 5% per annum of simple interest on the arrears.

 <b><u>Why does the prescribed cap on late payment interest and charges not apply to contracts with a bank or finance company?</u></b>